emanuelmfonseca/single-cell-sequencing-migration/README.md

 ### Secondary Analysis

-The secondary analysis builds on the results of the primary phase, involving deeper processing, normalization, and visualization of the single-cell RNA sequencing data.
+The secondary analysis builds on the results of the primary phase, involving deeper processing, normalization, scaling, and visualization of the single-cell RNA sequencing data.
 This stage ensures the data is ready for biological interpretation and further exploration.

 - **Load and Process Data**
     - Process the Cell Ranger output to create AnnData (H5AD) objects.
 This step prepares the data for advanced analysis, including handling large datasets efficiently.